rintin-tim/domain_switcher/README.md

 ### Instructions

-1. Update the script to include the two domains to toggle:
+1. Update the script to include the two domains you wish to toggle between:

     `const domainA = 'https://www.amazon.co.uk';`